 Despite this, there has been no assessment of the condition, pathology, or parasitology of farmed blue mussels in Maine.
 We propose an intra-seasonal health and condition assessment through combined histopathological and biochemical analysis of pathology, reproduction and fatty acids in mussels farmed in Casco bay, Maine.

-Results will inform farmers of when their crop is healthy, stressed, and nutritious, the development of best management practices to mitigate product loss, and serve as an important pathological baseline for monitoring farmed mussel populations as the GoM and climate continue to change.
+Results will inform farmers of when their crop is healthy, stressed, and nutritious, and hopefully lead to the development of best management practices to mitigate product loss, and serve as an important pathological baseline for monitoring farmed mussel populations as the GoM and climate continue to change.

 Maine rope-grown farmed blue mussels (Mytilus Edulis) have garnered a reputation as some of the highest quality mussels on the market commanding a premium farm-gate value and yielding market prices upwards of $8.00/lb.
 The industry is currently incapable of filling market demand and is poised for sustainable expansion.
 However, in the face of climate change the GoM is among the most rapidly warming portions of our global oceans (Pershing et al., 2015), making farming blue mussels in the Gulf of Maine not without its challenges and risks.
 In fact, mussels appear to be already struggling in the GoM; a recent alarming study reported on the severe long term decline in this species within the intertidal zone along the entire 3,500 mile coast of Maine (Sorte et al., 2016) and evidence suggests severe sub-lethal impacts and metabolic depression in response to climate change stressors as the organismal level (Lesser, 2016).
 In fact, farmers in the mid-coast Maine region during the 2016 growing season reported spontaneous mass mortality of market size product following spawning out of synch with normal reproductive cycles.
 This reproduction-mortality coupled phenomenon is indicative of severe stress in sessile marine invertebrates and has been documented previously in farmed mussels (Myrand et al., 2000).
 Despite these alarming events, there is paucity of data pertaining to the condition, pathology and parasitology of mussels in Maine.
 A histopathological and biochemical baseline for the region is needed in order to effectively monitor for changes in the health of farmed mussels in Maine in the face of a changing climate and a warming GoM.